prao7/HodgeMSThesis/README.md

 # SMR Capacity and Production Cost Modeling
 This is the public repository for all code in fulfillment for the M.S.
 Thesis for [Pradyumna Rao](https://www.linkedin.com/in/rao-pradyumna/).
-The thesis is advised by [Professor Bri-Mathias Hodge](https://www.colorado.edu/ecee/bri-mathias-hodge)
+The thesis is advised by [Professor Bri-Mathias Hodge](https://www.colorado.edu/ecee/bri-mathias-hodge) of the [Renewable and Sustainable Energy Institute](https://www.colorado.edu/rasei/) and the [National Renewable Energy Laboratory](https://www.nrel.gov/).

 Research explored in this repository pertains to exploration of penetration of Small Modular Reactors (SMR's) in power grids with high-renewable penetration using [ESOM (Energy System Optimization Modeling)](https://www.sciencedirect.com/science/article/pii/S1364815215301080).